inside webu’s hut

 moving (breath):

-Our regular evening walks are varied.
-Now we wander through the village lanes, stepping aside for the traipsing bullock carts as they return from the fields.
-From the weaving factory women and girls stream out, with empty shining tiffins dangling from their extended fingers.
+Regular evening walks are our treat.
+We wander through the village lanes, stepping aside to avoid traipsing bullock carts on their return from the fields.
+Women and girls stream from the weaving factory, shining empty tiffins hanging from their extended fingers.
 Seeing us, they grasp each other and giggle:

 a line of bullocks

-Couples stand at their gates, smiling.
-A small group works at a threshing machine, tossing in bundles of rice stalks that on exit are automatically separated into lots.
+Couples stand at their gates and smile.
+Others busy themselves at the threshing machine, tossing in bundles of rice stalks that come out separated into lots.
 One lot forms a mound of stalks that require further chopping before being fed to the cattle.
-The other, husked rice (paddy), tumbles into prepared large woven baskets.
-When one is filled, a young woman hefts it onto her head and carries it with surprising elegance to the storage shelter.
-Our walk leads past simple houses, yards filled with families, cattle, dogs, chickens, pigs, an occasional cat.
-One young woman, on realising that she has been observed striking the family’s large feeding sow, is suddenly abashed.
-Our eyes drop and we move on.
+The other, husked rice (paddy), tumbles into large woven baskets.
+When a basket is filled, a young woman hefts it onto her head and, with surprising elegance of movement, transports it to the storage shelter.
+We pass simple houses, yards filled with families, cattle, dogs, chickens, pigs, an occasional cat.
+One young woman, upon realising she is has been seen striking the family’s large feeding sow, grows suddenly abashed.
+Eyes lowered, hers and ours, we move on.

-Alongside several villagers, we watch the mechanical harvester moving back and forth in the adjoining field.
-What takes minutes for this machine takes an entire day for the manual workers.
-It is daunting to imagine what the future might bring to this traditional communal way of life.
+A mechanical harvester moves back and forth in the field.
+What takes it a few minutes minutes takes an entire day for the manual workers.
+It is daunting to imagine what future disruption will mean to this communal way of life.

-As Karen and I return to the monastery, we look up and observe several waves of ibises in flight, returning to take roost in the large trees round the lakeside:
+As Karen and I return to our accommodation, we observe wave on wave of ibises high above us in flight, returning to roost in the trees at the far side of the lake, near the nuns’ quarters:

 skirting the green lake—